MATBckh22/MATB-STUDIOS/README.md

 The last condition will be to determine if the input is negative.
 If the input is smaller than 0, `guess` will be replaced with `-guess`, same output will be given for first condition.

 # Approximations
-approximate solutiions can be programmed into the algorithm to provide a *close enough* answer when the input doesn't have a perfect cube root.
+approximate solutions can be programmed into the algorithm to provide a *close enough* answer when the input doesn't have a perfect cube root.

 We can start with a guess and increment by small value.
 Keep guessing `|guess^3-cube| >=epsilon` for a small epsilon.